lfc34/danmaku2066/README.md

 ```bash
   cmake ..
 ```
-This will generete project files for your OS.
+This will generate project files for your OS.
 On GNU/Linux simply run
 ```bash
   make
   bin/MuzhikDanmaku